|

 CE and HPHT Diamonds are both natural diamonds from deep in the heart of the earth which have been technologically enhanced to become as brilliant, clear and beautiful as modern science can make it.

 When light travels from one medium to another, it either changes its course or reflects in a different direction.
 When light attempts to pass through a non-enhanced diamond that may have typical feather inclusions, the light hits the feather and reflects off in any number of directions.
 The more feathers, the more the diamond appears to be non-transparent.
 With a CE or HPHT diamond, the light passes THROUGH the natural inclusions, because the material used for the enhancement has the same optical characteristics as the diamond.
 The beam of light "thinks" it's still traveling through the same material (diamond) and continues its original course.
 The amount of material used to fill the feather is so minute that the Gemological Institute of America (GIA) has reported that the clarity enhancement process ADDS NO WEIGHT to a diamond.
-This treatment method is permanent and normally does not create special care requirements.

 Clarity Enhanced (CE) as well as High Pressure High Temperature (HPHT) Diamonds are normally GUARANTEED FOR LIFE by the manufacturer.